junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-19-SPN-All-fours.md

 "Hmm," Sam hums.
 "Honestly, I don't really know.
 Dean?"

 Dean pauses the movie, scrutinizing the screen.
 "Funny how I never thought about that.
 Must be some old games, like, two hundred years old.
-If I have to guess, I'd bet on all fours.
+If I have to guess, I'd bet on all fours."

+"You mean like, all four of us?"
+Jack is confused.

+"No, I mean like a card game.
+'All fours', it's a name, some high and low and complicated rules, some old guys taught me one time, heard it was popular back then.
 But I'm not sure."

 "Which year is that?"
 Cas asks.